-In the experiment, we adopt an early stopping \citep{yao2007early} strategy to further prevent overfitting.
+In the experiment, we adopt an early stop strategy \citep{yao2007early} to further prevent overfitting.
 The paired NM-AMS dataset is randomly partitioned into three subsets, with 80\% for the training set, 10\% for the validation set, and 10\% for the test set.
-Data from a single day is treated as one sample for training, validation, and testing.
+Records from a single day are treated as one sample for training, validation, and testing.
 We set the batch size to 128 and the initial learning rate to $1\times10^{-3}$.
 To optimize training, a learning rate decay strategy is employed.
-In practice, if validation performance fails to improve for 30 consecutive epochs, the learning rate is reduced by a factor of 0.2.
+In practice, if validation performance does not improve for 30 consecutive epochs, the learning rate is reduced by a factor of 0.2.
 This reduction is repeated until the rate reaches a floor of $1\times10^{-9}$, after which no further adjustments are made.

-We evaluate the performance of the time series imputation methods using Mean Absolute Error (MAE) and Root Mean Square Error (RMSE).
-MAE and RMSE are calculated using the formulas:
+We evaluate the performance of the time series imputation methods using Mean Absolute Error (MAE), Mean Percentage Error (MPE) and Root Mean Square Error (RMSE).
+MAE, MPE, and RMSE are calculated using the formulas: